concourse/semver-resource/README.md

 ### `check`: Report the current version number.

-Detects new versions, currently by reading the file from the source and either emitting the initial version if it's not present, or emitting the current version if it's newer than the current one.
+Detects new versions by reading the file from the specified source.
+If the file is empty, it returns the `initial_version`.
+If the file is not empty, it returns the version specified in the file if it is equal to or greater than current version, otherwise it returns no versions.

 ### `in`: Provide the version as a file, optionally bumping it.